Last updated on April 8th, 2019

 Last Updated on April 8, 2019 by Steven Meurrens

 It is not uncommon for Canadians to adopt children from abroad.
-Those that wish to do so should be aware that there are many immigration hurdles to overcome.

 An adoption is considered to be in the best interests of the child if it took place under the following circumstances:

 - A competent authority conducted or approved a home study of the adoptive parents;